 Ho, P. S. -W. (2010).
 Rethinking Trade and Commercial Policy Theories: Development Perspectives.
 (P. S. -wing Ho, Ed.).
 Cheltenham, United Kingdom: Edward Elgar Publishing.

 Ho, P. S. -W. (2016).
-Linking the insights of Smith, Marx, Young and Hirschman on the division of labor: implications for economic integration and uneven development, 913-939.
+Linking the insights of Smith, Marx, Young and Hirschman on the division of labor: implications for economic integration and uneven development.
+Cambridge Journal of Economics, 913-939.

 Ho, P. S. -W. (2017).
 Development through tighter economic integration: how might Prebisch size up some trends and issues thus far into the 21st century?.
 In The Global Political Economy of Raúl Prebisch (pp. 27-44).
 London, England: Routledge.

 Ho, P. S. -wing.
 (2018).
 Increasing returns and production economies: rethinking Marshall with reference to Smith and Young.
 WEAI Meetings.
 Vancouver, British Columbia, Canada: Western Economic Association International.